Theridion: Ecology

 Theridion build tangle webs, usually under leaves and among vegetation.
 At night, spiders hang upside-down in these webs.
 During the day, they hide close by their webs.

 Philodromus cespitum, a species of running crab spider, preys on Theridion spiders in European fruit orchards.

 Mating

 Mating behaviour has been studied in several Theridion species.
 It involves pseudocopulation, numerous sperm inductions and copulatory sequences.
 The male approaches the female to mate, usually in the latter's retreat (a hood-shaped part of the web where the female lives in).
 Male Theridion perform contralateral insertions, inserting their left palp into the female's right introductory duct and vice versa for the right palp.
 Female Theridion are less aggressive after mating compared to other genera of theridiids.

 Species

-There are almost 600 described species of Theridion.
+As of October 2025, this genus includes 572 species and three subspecies.
 However, the genus has traditionally been assigned species that lack a colulus and did not fit into other genera (wastebasket taxon).
 New species continue to be described on a regular basis.